 “He just keeps rollin’, he just keeps rollin’ along.”
-Or sumpin like that anyway, muchachos.
+Or sumpin like that anyways, muchachos.
 If’n you live in the northern U.S. of A., I don’t have to tell you it’s been a nasty winter.
 But those of us way south of the Mason - Dixon Line had missed the bad stuff.
 Oh, there were a couple of nights where the thermometer went purty low and I had to let the water faucets drip, but nothing too much out of the ordinary—though last winter I don’t believe we had a single hard freeze.

 Then came this nasty dude named “Leon.”
 When did they start naming winter storms like they do dadgum hurricanes?
 I don’t know exactly, because I normally don’t pay much attention to the icy blasts that rock the midwest and northeast.
 But I figgered beginning to name ‘em wasn’t a good sign.